MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 ---
 # Migrate to Version 12
 > [!IMPORTANT]
 > Bing Ads API version 11 sunset date was October 31, 2018.
+Bing Ads API version 12 will sunset October 31, 2019.
+To view version 13 migration content, use the version selector near the table of contents at the top and left side of the page.

-The sections below describe changes from version 11 to version 12 of the [Ad Insight](../ad-insight-service/ad-insight-service-reference.md), [Bulk](../bulk-service/bulk-service-reference.md), [Campaign Management](../campaign-management-service/campaign-management-service-reference.md), [Customer Billing](../customer-billing-service/customer-billing-service-reference.md), [Customer Management](../customer-management-service/customer-management-service-reference.md), and [Reporting](../reporting-service/reporting-service-reference.md) services.
-Some [authentication](#authentication) updates are required for all services.
+The sections below describe Bing Ads API changes from version 11 to version 12.

 ## <a name="authentication"></a>Authentication for All Services